ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_angle_odd.png)](gradient_angle_odd.png)

-The last two images may seem very similar, except for thier size, but the handling of the center-most pixels is slightly different.
+The last two images may seem very similar, except for their size, but the handling of the center-most pixels is slightly different.
 If you look closely you will see that the last example has a perfect grey center pixel, where the previous example does not have a single center pixel, but four of them.

 The final size of the image was determined by the value '`36.5`' which is half of the '`75`' pixels wanted.